jaysonsantoss/bitbucket-codepipeline-codebuild-eks/README.md

     "Arn": "arn:aws:iam::000000000000:user/xxxxx.xxx"
 }`
 ```
-- click next after entering you account ID.
+- click **"next"** after entering you account ID.
 - In this new tab, filter by the name of your previously created policy and select it to add our role.
 ![image](https://user-images.githubusercontent.com/33422115/148550143-ba5e6967-c3b7-42a9-9adc-97a109fbf3ee.png)
 - Add a name to your role and a description if necessary. in our example the policy name will be EKSkubectl.
-- again on the IAM home screen, click on role, search for and select your role to access its summary
+- again on the IAM home screen, click on **"role"**, search for and select your role to access its summary
 - Copy Role ARN (arn:aws:iam::000000000000:role/EKSKubectl)
 ____
 1.3 **Create IAM roles via cloudformation**